Siliconinsid/SCSIknife/README.md

 # Firmware

 SCSIknife is 100% compatible with the ZuluSCSI™ firmware.
-As such, flashing instructions can be found [there](https://github.com/ZuluSCSI/ZuluSCSI-firmware?tab=readme-ov-file#programming--bootloader) and instructions [there](https://github.com/ZuluSCSI/ZuluSCSI-firmware/blob/main/README.md)
+As such, flashing instructions can be found [there](https://github.com/ZuluSCSI/ZuluSCSI-firmware?tab=readme-ov-file#programming--bootloader)

 To update the firmware, press and hold the “Bootloader” button before plugging in the USB C connection to a computer.
 SCSIknife will appear as a drive on the desktop.
 Drop the new firmware file in `.uf2` format on the disk and SCSIknife will automatically update and disconnect itself upon completion.